 However, I do think it's something that will be interesting to keep an eye on, since more people are using flower essences for animals than ever before.

-Do other flower essence systems besides Bach’s have reactive remedies?
+Do flower essence systems besides Bach’s have reactive remedies?

 My main area of study and practice has been Bach flower essences.
 I’ve used North American flower essences, but have not studied them to any great degree.
 So it is not surprising that I’ve only come across reactive remedies within the Bach flower remedy system.
 I assume, though, that every system of flower essences has reactive remedies.